VoltLang/Volta/README.rst

 be able to compile Volt.
 Once Volt is capable enough the compiler will be ported to Volt and become self-hosting.

 Volt uses LLVM as a backend to generate binary code.
-Currently version 3.4 is used and required.
+Version 3.4 is the least supported version.

 Linux